iajaykarthick/Algo-Repertoire/Recurrence/README.md

 Hence if we find some solution to a linear homogeneous recurrence, then any linear combination of them will also be a solution to the linear homogeneous recurrence.

-It is relatively easy to find some solutions to a linear homogeneous recurrence and then linearly combine them by adding them together, or multiplying them by constants in order to make them "fit" with the particular base cases that we are interested in.
+It is relatively easy to find some solutions to a linear homogeneous recurrence and then linearly combine them by adding them together or multiplying them by constants in order to make them "fit" with the particular base cases that we are interested in.

 ---

-- ## Linear non-homogeneous recurrences
+Geometric sequence come up a lot when solving linear homogeneous recurrences.

+For example, let us consider one example of first order linear homogeneous recurrence as follows and try to solve:

+Example: $a_n = \begin{cases}
+0 if n = 0 \\
+2 a_n{-1} if n \geq 1
+ \end{cases}$